The Hunt for Red October (film): Filming

 Filming in submarines was impractical.
 Instead, five soundstages on the Paramount backlot were used.
 Two 50 ft2 platforms housing mock-ups of Red October and Dallas were built, standing on hydraulic gimbals that simulated the sub's movements.
 Connery recalled, "It was very claustrophobic.
 There were 62 people in a very confined space, 45 feet above the stage floor.
 It got very hot on the sets, and I'm also prone to sea sickness.
 The set would tilt to 45 degrees.
 Very disturbing."
 The veteran actor shot for four weeks and the rest of the production shot for additional months on location in Port Angeles, Washington and the waters off Los Angeles.
 Scenes of a shipyard in Patuxent, Maryland were filmed at a submarine base in Point Loma, San Diego.

 Made before the extensive use of CGI became the norm in filmmaking, the film's opening sequence featured a long pull-out reveal of the immense titular Typhoon-class sub.
 It included a nearly full-scale, above-the-water-line mockup of the sub, constructed from two barges welded together.
 Each country's submarine had its own background color: Soviet submarines, such as Red October and V.K.
 Konovalov, had interiors in black with chrome trim.
 American ships, such as Dallas and Enterprise, had grey interiors.
-Early filming was aboard USS Reuben James in the area of the Juan de Fuca Strait and Puget Sound in March 1989.
+Early filming was aboard Reuben James in the area of the Juan de Fuca Strait and Puget Sound in March 1989.
 The ship operated out of U.S. Coast Guard Station Port Angeles.
 The SH-60B detachment from the Battlecats of HSL-43 operated out of NAS Whidbey Island, after being displaced by the film crew.
 Most underwater scenes were filmed using smoke with a model sub connected to 12 cables, giving precise, smooth control for turns.
 Computer effects, in their infancy, created bubbles and other effects such as particulates in the water.